AlbertoCuadra/algo_trading_weighted_strategy/README.md

 ## Weighted strategy

-I have been developing a fully customizable algo on pinescript over the last year.
+I have been developing a fully customizable algo on pinescript over the last year in my spare time.
 The algorithm is based on a set of different strategies, each with its own weight (weighted strategy).
 Currently it has implemented a set of 5 strategies:

 * `MACD`
 * `Stochastic RSI`